This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Adjust the spices if necessary.
-If you’d like to make spicier tacos, add a pinch of chili powder or some chopped jalapeños or chopped canned chipotle peppers in adobo sauce.
+- Adjust the Spice Level: For spicier tacos, add extra chili powder, chopped jalapeños, or canned chipotle peppers in adobo sauce.

 Frequently Asked Questions